ilent2/otslm/docs/Advanced-Beams.rst

    :alt: a better hg beam

    A phase pattern (left) to generate a HG beam in the far-field (right).
-   This pattern accouts for non-uniform incident illumination.
+   This pattern accounts for non-uniform incident illumination.

 Creating a Bessel beam
 ----------------------